 Say What You Do

-A good Computerized Maintenance Management System (CMMS) Software package will manage the processes that outline "what" you do to insure quality standards.
+A good Computerized Maintenance Management System (CMMS) Software package will manage the processes that outline "what" you do to ensure quality standards.
 In the Product arena, these are sometimes called Standard Operating Procedures (SOPs), Calibration Procedures, or other titles that identify the process being controlled.

 MAPCON CMMS Software, the CMMS package our company chose, provides its Client users with a table called TASK_DESC_MSTR (Task Description Master).
 Clients use this file for identifying SOPs, Metallurgical, Electrical, Chemical and Calibration procedures their organizations rely on to insure Product Quality.

-Another important facet of ISO is "what" you do to insure your Equipment is kept in top operating condition.
-If your Equipment maintenance and functioning is below par, your product will likely be sub-standard.
+Another important facet of ISO is "what" you do to ensure your Equipment is kept in top operating condition.
+If your Equipment maintenance and functioning are below par, your product will likely be sub-standard.
 Insuring the Maximum Performance of an organization’s equipment is the responsibility of the Preventive Maintenance (PM) System within your CMMS Software.
 Due to its importance and complexity, the PM System will usually incorporate multiple Tables linked to each other through the Equipment record.
 What do I mean by this?

 Total, Effective Equipment Maintenance is the product of the following: